 top of page

-Our farming methods prioritize ecological diversity and improving soil quality through intensive cover cropping, crop rotation, organic fertilizers, promoting beneficial insects, and only using naturally-occuring OMRI-approved pesticides that are not synthetic and can be used safely alongside all the non-pest life on the farm (birds, frogs, humans, insects, ect.).
+Our farming methods prioritize ecological diversity and improving soil quality through intensive legume cover cropping, providing habitat for beneficial insects and birds, crop rotation, and only using naturally-occuring OMRI-approved pesticides that are not synthetic and can be used safely alongside all the non-pest life on the farm (birds, frogs, humans, insects, ect.).

 IMG_20220520_205620_955 (1)_edited_edite